Registan Square in Samarkand

 About Samarkand

-Famous for being one of the most important cities on the Silk Road / Silk trade, Samarkand is the second largest and historical city in Uzbekistan.
-Known as the Pearl of the east, Samarkand city is a UNESCO World Heritage site.
+Famous for being one of the most important cities on the Silk Road / Silk Trade, Samarkand is the second largest and historical city in Uzbekistan.
+Known as the Pearl of the East, Samarkand city is a UNESCO World Heritage site.

 Did you know that Samarkand shares the same meaning as that of Tashkent, the capital city of Uzbekistan?